Dewert Okin Linear Actuators

 Renderd Image

-The CAD models are then prepared for the customer and used to produce clean, high fidelity 3D renderings that showcase the final design with realistic materials, lighting, and proportions.
-In the case of the 12kN Alpha Drive, the design was further refined to suit specific application in a patient lifter.
+The CAD models are prepared for the client and used to create clean, high-resolution 3D renderings.
+These present the final design with realistic materials, lighting and proportions.
+In the case of the 12 kN Alpha drive, the design was further refined to adapt it to its specific application in a patient lift.

 Reuchlinstr.
 10